brontide/unifiapi/README.rst

 Unifi API library and cli tool
 ================================

 ALPHA API tool.
 This is still very perliminary and much documentation has yet to be written.
-Examples will follow.
+This is written for python 3 but I will make every attempt to keep it working under python 2.

+At the heart of this are some very simple RESTful wrappers.
+The UnifiClient base implements get, put, post, and delete calls while adding whatever prefix they were started with.
+The controller has no prefix and the site has api/s/{sitename}.
+The return values from the API are wrapped to preseve fidelety of the data and meta.
+The response object is a UserList so it acts like a list most of the time but has additional properties.
+It can be indexed with strings and it will try to do the right thing ( see sites['default'] in examples ).
+There is a meta property which has the full meta returned by the server.

 .. code-block:: python